aws-observability/aws-otel-playground/README.md

 If you have AWS credentials configured and both apps running on localhost, you will see traces in X-Ray if you issue any requests.
 If the collector cannot be accessed via localhost (e.g., in docker-compose), you may need to set the endpoint when starting your Java application using the `OTEL_OTLP_ENDPOINT` environment variable.

+# License

+This project is licensed under the MIT No Attribution License.